rocket-pool/RPIPs/RPIPs/rpip-saturn_2_meta.md

   - first in, first out
   - together with increasing bond requirement, exiting from megapools, the furthest below the bond requirement
   - biasing towards larger nodes
-  - Bias towards not hitting the same node again
+  - biasing towards not hitting the same node again

 ### [RPIP-73: rETH Protection From Underperforming Nodes](RPIP-73.md)